JoeStanton/baseline-web/README.md

 Baseline Web
 ==============

-Provides the real-time user interface for Lighthouse.
+Provides the real-time user interface for Baseline.
 Built with the Facebook React framework.